Canada Mortgage Rate History

 How high can mortgage rates go in the future?

 From a historical perspective, there’s no telling how high mortgage rates can go.
-That being said, the historical trend places the neutral rate in the 3% range.
-As long as inflation is still higher than the 2% target in Canada, the policy rate will need to remain elevated.
-It is predicted that rates could come down in 2024.
+That said, the historical trend suggests the neutral rate is in the 3% range.

 Final Thoughts